spike1236/PyGameMinigames/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## We are very grateful that you have visited our project and we will be very glad if you try to play our games!
+### We sincerely appreciate your visit to our project, and we would be thrilled if you took the time to play our games!